diowa/ratchet-phonegap-starter-app/README.md

-# Ratchet Phonegap Starter App
+# Ratchet PhoneGap Starter App

 This is a simple starter application using the following technologies: